admindojo/admindojo-docker/Functions.md

 ## get_all_tasks()

-Fills array TASK_LIST_OF_TASK with names of all tasks of current mission.
+Fills array $TASK_LIST_OF_TASK with names of all tasks of current mission.

 #### Example